centaretraining/azuretraining/04-web-apps.md

         if ("$uniqueString" -eq "") { Write-Error '$uniqueString is NOT set!' } else { '$uniqueString is set!' }
         ```
+        >If your variables have cleared out, remake them.

 2. Create an App Service Plan using the Standard tier.